AOP Mission Statement

 - Innovative student development workshops geared toward intellectual, career and social development

 - Counselor/student ratios that allow for the creation of an environment of support and cooperation

 - Personal development initiatives and programs geared toward the development of the whole student.

-The Isom E. Fearn Access Opportunity Programs (AOP) serves as the College's means of meeting the higher educational aspirations of academically talented students who reflect the ethnic and cultual diversity of both New York State as well as neighboring states with similar diverse student populations.
+The Isom E. Fearn Access Opportunity Programs (AOP) serves as the College's means of meeting the higher educational aspirations of academically talented students who reflect the ethnic and cultural diversity of both New York State as well as neighboring states with similar diverse student populations.
 This includes minority students (as identified by the U.S. Census), first-generation college students, and student from high schools which are identified as serving low-income and/or rural students.
 The programs that are united under the AOP department are the Arthur O. Eve Educational Opportunity Program (EOP) and the Transitional Opportunity Program (TOP).
-While the programs serve different segments of society, they both provide educational access opportunities and academic support services to participants.
-The programs that are united under the AOP department are the Educational Opportunity Program (EOP) and the Transitional Opportunity Program (TOP).

 While the programs serve different segments of society, they are similar in that they both provide educational access opportunities and academic support services to participants.
 It is through this relationship that we try and foster individuality, personal responsibility, initiative, determination and effort from our students in all of their academic and personal endeavors.
 For more information about the Access Opportunity Programs (AOP), contact us at:

 Geneseo, New York 14454